lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Backward-compatible, multi-step changes for large/critical tables.
 - Monitoring, drift detection, and rollback preparedness.

-If you want, I can sketch a concrete migration script layout and a simple GitHub Actions workflow that runs migrations against Redshift endpoints.

 ## How do you ensure that BI caches are invalidated appropriately after data updates?
 Short answer: don’t rely on a single mechanism — combine Redshift’s automatic invalidation with orchestration-driven refreshes or targeted cache-busting at the BI layer so dashboards see fresh data immediately after ETL.